Skip to main content

 The money in your HSA rolls over every year.
 You can either use your funds to pay for qualified medical expenses or invest your HSA dollars.
 Any earnings you receive in your account will grow tax-free.
 As long as you use your HSA to pay for qualified medical expenses, you won’t have to worry about paying taxes on your withdrawals.

-FSA contributions are limited to a set amount per year per employer.
-In 2023, you can contribute up to $3,050 to a health FSA.
+FSAs are employer-sponsored health accounts and are limited to a set amount per year per employer.
+In 2025, you can contribute up to $3,300 to a health FSA.
 But, there are restrictions.
-Your funds may expire at the end of every calendar year, or may only carry over for a brief time, depending on the terms of the account.
+Your funds may expire at the end of every calendar year since FSAs are considered a “use it or lose it” benefit.
+Some employers may provide either a grace period or carryover option to give you more time to use the funds.

 The bottom line